What is the Car Scrappage Scheme?

 How do I know if my car is eligible?

-Eligibility for the scrappage scheme depends on aspects like the age of your car, its emission rating, mileage and whether it’s a petrol or diesel vehicle.
+Eligibility for the new car scrappage scheme depends on aspects like the age of your car, its emission rating, mileage and whether it’s a petrol or diesel vehicle.
 You can check with the manufacturer to see if your car is eligible and how much you could get for it.

 With the car scrappage scheme, you have an available way to sell your older vehicle without any hassle.
 You can put the money towards a new motor, getting a more environmentally-friendly vehicle as a result.
 Plus, you get the keys to a shiny new car, and what’s not to love about that?